firebears-2014/sandbox0/choc_waffles.md

 * 2 oz unsalted butter (melted)
 * 16 oz buttermilk

-Mix dry.
-Mix wet.
-Combine.
+Mix dry and Mix wet and Combine.

 Rest batter at least 5 minutes before using.